businessabstraction/dacemo/README.md

 --- | ---
 3 | Finalize roles, Implement and build server structure
-4 | Frontend must have the landing page, Open graph views 5 | Present top level concepts graphically (Nodes only) 6 | Build graphs of top level concepts (Nodes and Edges from Top Level Concepts)(Iteration Zero) 7 | Make graphs searchable and navigable
+4 | Frontend must have the landing page, Open graph views 5 | Present top level concepts graphically (Nodes only)(Iteration Zero) 6 | Build graphs of top level concepts (Nodes and Edges from Top Level Concepts) 7 | Make graphs searchable and navigable

 Iterations/Timelines are subject to change.